williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 ---
 # SCIM Provisioning Technical Reference

-> Okta's SCIM implementation is currently in Beta status and provides
-> no guarantees for backwards-compatibility.
-Okta is free to break
-> this SCIM implementation until it is released.

-Thank you for your interest in the Okta SCIM beta.
+Thank you for your interest in the Okta SCIM program.

 By implementing support for the SCIM standard, an application in the Okta Application Network can be notified when a user is created, updated,